fernandochimi/fb-user-info/docs/tutorial.rst

 				"gender": "male",
 			},

 	**Note**: The request detail of the user will get data first in the database.
-If the User does not exist in the database API, the service will consult ``graph.facebook.com`` to get the informations and save.
+If the User does not exist in the database API, the service will consult ``https://graph.facebook.com`` to get the informations and save.
+If the user does not have ``gender``, the service will consult ``https://api.genderize.io`` to get the gender by the first name.
 By the command ``GET`` above, the API service do this automatically.

 Delete Facebook User Info